sanofrank/sanofrank.github.io/content/portfolio/hashtagrec.md

 tags: ["machine learning","clustering","instagram","python"]
 category: "portfolio"
 ---

+![human2simpson](/portfolio/scala.png)

 ## Hashtag Recommender System based on k-means clustering

-![human2simpson](/portfolio/scala.png)

-# PROJECT DESCRIPTION
----
 A hashtag recommender system based on k-means, mini-batch fast k-means and a deep learning feature extraction phase.

 The tool developed is a command line interface that takes as input an image and returns a list of hashtags recomandations.